allenchng/InsightWriting/Projects.md

 One of the largest hurdles that we see Insight fellows struggle to climb over is thinking about projects that yield actionable insight.
 Do you empower your user to change their behavior or resolve their pain points?
 A good Insight project gives its users agency.

-**Project Idea**: "Subway times can vary wildly depending on the time of day and the line you take.
+**Example Idea**: "Subway times can vary wildly depending on the time of day and the line you take.
 My solution is to analyze subway delays and find the distribution over these delays."

 **Why was this project idea abandoned?**: This idea was actually a lot more popular before subway stations added signs indicating train arrivals.
 While analytically interesting, most subway riders cannot change the subway entrances they take or live by.

-**Project Idea**: "Reading the news these days can be depressing.
+**Example Project**: "Reading the news these days can be depressing.
 There are barrage of articles detailing all of the problems that exist in the world which often leaves readers feeling overwhelmed and asking themselves how can I help.
 However, right now there doesn't exist as an easy path for them to convert their motivation to help into an actionable solution.
 I created Giver, an NLP powered chrome extension that interfaces with news websites to suggest charities related to the content of the news article you are reading."

 ![](./media/giver.gif)